patcito/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `MAX_ATTEMPTS`: **3**: Max attempts per http/https request on migrations.
 - `RETRY_BACKOFF`: **3**: Backoff time per http/https request retry (seconds)

+## Storage (`storage`)

+- `BUCKET_URL`: URL of bucket where files are stored (such as attachments, avatars, etc.).
+If unset, `BUCKET_URL` defaults to `file:// <AppWorkPath>`.
+Consult https://gocloud.dev/howto/blob for URL format for various cloud providers and their credential paths and env variables.

 ## Other (`other`)

 - `SHOW_FOOTER_BRANDING`: **false**: Show Gitea branding in the footer.